cbg-ethz/QuasiFit/README.md

   <img src="misc/BurninPlot.png?raw=true"/>
 </p>

 Notice how the MCMC chains converge to the stationary distribution at around 10'000 iterations - this would be considered the burn-in phase.
+The drop in the log Posterior from the initial value is a result of starting at the MLE of the problem and the general curse of dimensionality.